sathomas/jsDataV.is/src/text/ch5/01-library.md

 subSubLabel: null,
 ```

-We also want to change the span of time that Chronoline.js displays in the time line.
-For our data, showing a span of 5 years at a time seems good.
+We also want to change the span of time that Chronoline.js displays in the timeline.
+For our data, showing a span of five years at a time seems good.

 ``` {.javascript .numberLines}
 visibleSpan: DAY_IN_MILLISECONDS * 366 * 5,